How Do You Validate a Marketing Mix Model (MMM)? The Complete Guide

 • Posterior predictive checks: az.plot_ppc()

-• Out-of-sample charts auto generated
+• Out-of-sample charts auto-generated

 Image from Stella MMM Dashboard